 See, when we are born into this life, we usually keep doing what the elders have taught us.
 We mimic what their own elders have taught them.
 We become replicas of the parent generation, which is more or less a replica of their own parents’ generation.
 Some way or another, we take on parts of their identities and we persist into them until they become ours — forgetting our own individuality in the process.

-The remarkable thing in this process is that it quite subtle, as it happens unconsciously.
+The remarkable thing in this dynamic is that it tends to be quite subtle, as it happens subconsciously.
 You don’t actually sit down to think why you have become so much like your father or mother.
 It just happens gradually over the years without you, or them, realising it.
 You wake up one day finding yourself already there.
 This is the scary part.

 In fact, without deviating from the norm, even rebelling at times, there wouldn’t be any advancement.
 Throughout all of history, no one genuinely found themselves by following and adhering.
-They did so by embracing their individuality and challenging the dominant way of thinking; by standing out, not by fitting in.
+They did so by embracing their individuality, thereby challenging the dominant way of thinking; by standing out against the established current of the status-quo, not by fitting in.

 That said, the secret to self-transformation from who were told to be to who we genuinely are, or to any change for that matter, is not to confront or to fight the old paradigm.
 The key is to create a new paradigm which will make the old one obsolete.